disintar/toncli/src/toncli/projects/nft_item/README.md

 -   Set *nft_json* to the full url pointing to your item metadata json

-  If you aim to deploy item within collection please *use nft_collection project*
+  If you aim to deploy item within collection please *use nft_collection project*.

-  There is nothing special in deploy command:
-  `toncli deploy -n testnet nft_item`.
+  To deploy run:`toncli deploy -n testnet nft_item`.